-If you’re a freelancer, self-employed, or a small business owner, you’ll likely one day wonder how to get an HST number?
+If you’re a freelancer, self-employed, sole proprietor, or a small business owner, you’ll likely one day wonder how to get an HST number?
 While some people freak out about the idea of having to collect and pay HST, it’s a good thing.
 Paying more taxes means you’re making more money.

 That said, I get why some people dread getting an HST/GST number as it requires more paperwork on your end when you need to file your taxes.
 In addition, not everyone is clear about when you need to register an HST number.
-Here’s everything you need to know about how to get an HST number.
+Here’s everything you need to know about how to get an HST registration number.